-Students who wish to withdraw from college during a term must obtain a withdrawal form from the registrar office and complete the withdrawal process by obtaining the necessary signatures.
-Students will be granted honorable dismissal and receive W's in their registered courses provided the withdrawal process is completed within the time limit for dropping courses (the 25th class day of the term for half term courses or the 50th class day for full term courses).
+Students who wish to withdraw from college during a semester must obtain a withdrawal form from the registrar's office and complete the withdrawal process by obtaining the necessary signatures.
+The completed form must be returned to the student life office within two business days of notifying either the registrar's office or the student life office of the student's intent to withdraw from college.
+If this two day period falls within the last two weeks of the semester, this completed form must be returned by the last day of classes.
+Students will be granted honorable dismissal and receive W's in their registered courses provided the withdrawal form is submitted to the office of the registrar within the time limit for dropping courses.
 Determination of tuition, room and board refunds is based upon the date the student initiates the withdrawal process.

-A student who is unable to complete a term's course work due to serious physical, emotional or psychological distress may qualify for special consideration.
-Such students must be recommended by the director of counseling services to the Vice President for Student Life or the Vice President for Academic Affairs, who have the authority to make voluntary or involuntary medical leave decisions and to authorize other college officials (i.e., financial aid, comptroller) to make decisions based on contextual or individual circumstances.
+A student who is unable to complete a semester's course work due to serious physical, emotional or psychological distress may qualify for special consideration.
+Such students must be recommended by the director of counseling services to the Vice President for Student Life or the VPAA, who have the authority to make voluntary or involuntary medical leave decisions and to authorize other college officials (i.e. financial aid, comptroller) to make decisions based on contextual or individual circumstances.
 Such students leaving prior to the deadline for dropping classes with a "W" will withdraw from the college with W's for all courses, as would any other student.

-A student who is withdrawing under the special withdrawal policy after the official drop deadline may be granted W's for all courses or (with the professor's approval) incompletes for all courses.
-Students taking an "I" will have until four weeks following the end of that term to complete the course work.
-If the course is not completed, the grade for that course will revert to a "W."
+A student who is withdrawing under the special withdrawal policy after the official deadline may be granted for all courses or (with the professor's approval) incompletes for all courses.
+Students taking an "I" will have until four weeks following the end of that semester to complete the course work.
+If the course is not completed, the grade for that course will revert to a "W".